Denise Lewis: Honours, awards and recognition

-In 2002, Lewis' Olympic victory was ranked 90th in Channel 4's 100 Greatest Sporting Moments.
+In 2002, Lewis's Olympic victory was ranked 90th in Channel 4's 100 Greatest Sporting Moments.

 In 2010, Lewis was made a Patron of the Jaguar Academy of Sport.

-Outside of her sports achievements, Lewis was included in the 2019 edition of the Powerlist, ranking the 100 most influential Black Britons.
+In addition to her sports achievements, Lewis was included in the 2019 edition of the Powerlist, ranking the 100 most influential Black Britons.

 Television career

 Punditry and presenting

-Since 2009, Lewis has acted as a pundit for BBC Sport's athletics coverage and she has covered major live events including the 2009 World Athletics Championships, 2010 Commonwealth Games, 2012 Summer Olympics, 2014 Commonwealth Games and 2016 Summer Olympics.
+Since 2009, Lewis has acted as a pundit for BBC Sport's athletics coverage and she has covered major live events including the 2009 World Athletics Championships, 2010 Commonwealth Games, 2012 Summer Olympics, 2014 Commonwealth Games, 2016 Summer Olympics, 2018 Commonwealth Games, 2020 Summer Olympics, 2022 Commonwealth Games and 2024 Summer Olympics.
+The Paris 2024 Games were Lewis' final appearance as a pundit for the BBC as she left to take up the position of President of UK Athletics.

 On 2 February 2015, Lewis guest hosted an episode of The One Show with Matt Baker.

 Lewis has also been a presenter on various non-sports television programmes.
-In July 2015, Lewis co-hosted Right on the Money, a daytime series, alongside Dominic Littlewood on BBC One.
+In July 2015, she co-hosted Right on the Money, a daytime series on BBC One, alongside Dominic Littlewood.
 The programme returned for a second series in July 2016.
 From 22 July 2011, Lewis hosted children's reality television show Camp Orange.
-She is a presenter of the BBC's Secret Britain (series 3 onwards) which introduces lesser-known aspects of the British countryside.
+She is a presenter of the BBC's Secret Britain (series 3 onwards) which introduced lesser-known aspects of the British countryside.

 Strictly Come Dancing

 In 2004, Lewis took part in the BBC dancing competition, Strictly Come Dancing.
-She was partnered with professional dancer Ian Waite and in the first few weeks scored the highest number of points with the judges.
+She was partnered with professional dancer Ian Waite and, in the first few weeks scored the highest number of points from the judges.
 She eventually reached the final and was runner-up to actress Jill Halfpenny.
-After this, Lewis and the two other partners from the final danced at the Royal Variety Performance.
+After that, Lewis and the two other partners from the final danced at the Royal Variety Performance.

-Ten days after competing in the Strictly Come Dancing final, Lewis and Waite competed again in the Strictly Come Dancing Champion of Champions Special, where finalists from the first two series competed against each other.
+Ten days after competing in the Strictly Come Dancing final, Lewis and Waite competed again in the Strictly Come Dancing Champion of Champions Special, in which finalists from the first two series competed against each other.
 Lewis received the most points from the judges, but again was runner-up to Halfpenny.
 She then appeared on the 2016 Strictly Come Dancing Christmas Special, partnered with Anton du Beke.

-The Masked Dancer

-In October 2022, Lewis was unmasked in series 2 of The Masked Dancer as Sea Slug.